hippocrat-dao/hippo-protocol/docs/docs/delegators/delegator-faq.md

 Validators and delegators earn revenue in exchange for their services.
 This revenue is given in three forms:

 - **Block provisions (HPs):** They are paid in newly created HPs.
 Block provisions exist to incentivize HP holders to stake.
-The yearly inflation rate is calculated to target 2/3 bonded stake.
-If the total bonded stake in the network is less than 2/3 of the total HP supply, inflation increases until it reaches 20%.
-If the total bonded stake is more than 2/3 of the HP supply, inflation decreases until it reaches 7%.
-This means that if total bonded stake stays less than 2/3 of the total HP supply for a prolonged period of time, unbonded HP holders can expect their HP value to deflate by 20% (compounded) per year.
+The yearly inflation rate begins with 25% and decreases to 0 as time goes, pursuing sustainable incentive economy only with fees, similar to that of Bitcoin.
 - **Transaction fees (various tokens):** Each transfer on the Hippo Protocol comes with transactions fees.
 These fees can be paid in any currency that is whitelisted by the Hub's governance.
 Fees are distributed to bonded HP holders in proportion to their stake.
 The first whitelisted token at launch is the HP.

 ## Validator Commission